A community-driven design initiative enhancing tourism in Jamaica Plain through a strategic signage system.

 our findings

-JP already draws visitors with popular destinations but struggles to keep them around
+JP already draws visitors with popular destinations, but struggles to maintain their interest

 how totems would work